jung-kurt/gofpdf/README.md

 Nothing special is required to use the standard PDF fonts (courier, helvetica, times, zapfdingbats) in your documents other than calling SetFont().

+You should use AddUTF8Font to add UTF-8 TTF font.

-In order to use a different TrueType or Type1 font, you will need to generate a font definition file and, if the font will be embedded into PDFs, a compressed version of the font file.
+In order to use a different non-UTF-8 TrueType or Type1 font, you will need to generate a font definition file and, if the font will be embedded into PDFs, a compressed version of the font file.
 This is done by calling the MakeFont function or using the included makefont command line utility.
 To create the utility, cd